sensedeep/sensedeep/README.md

 - Live updating of events in the background
 - Infinite smooth scrolling through log events
 - Search and filter events with full text queries
+- Cache log data limited by size or date range
 - View and query events by date range
 - Fast Go To event by date and time
 - JSON Smart -- extracts fields from event data